- Reviewed: 3 November 2017, 16:10 NZDT

 New Zealanders who decide to travel to Somalia against our advice should ensure that appropriate personal security protection measures are in place at all times.
 We strongly recommend you consult a reputable security company with experience in Somalia for advice on security arrangements.
 Security arrangements should be reviewed on a regular basis.
 Such measures may mitigate the risks to your safety but cannot eliminate them entirely.
 No part of Somalia can be considered safe.
 This includes large cities such as Mogadishu and Kismayo.View Larger Map Close/Open map

-There is a significant threat from terrorism throughout Somalia.
+There is an extreme threat from terrorism throughout Somalia.
 Terrorist attacks could occur without warning at anytime, anywhere in Somalia and often involve car bombs, multiple explosions and heavily armed gunmen.

 The threat is particularly high in the capital Mogadishu, where terrorist group Al Shabaab continues to conduct attacks on a regular basis.
-Previous attacks have specifically targeted westerners and international organisation personnel.
+Previous attacks have specifically targeted westerners and personnel from international organisations.

 Other attacks have targeted government buildings, hotels, restaurants, shopping areas, public transport and Mogadishu international airport.
 Further attacks are likely and may target crowded places, high-profile events and events involving government officials.